Updated: 01 April 2017

 All plans must include a focus on engaging the young person in education, training or employment and must take steps to ensure that they are living in suitable accommodation.

-Young People have a right to freely express their views and participate in the preparation and review of their plans and their views must be taken into account.
+Young people have a right to freely express their views and participate in the preparation and review of their plans and their views must be taken into account.
+This includes letting them participate in their own language, including sign language or through an interpreter if required.

 With the plan developed at the family group conference or agreed in Court